QuirkyQubits/fetch-receipt-processor-challenge/README.md

 docker run -d -p 8000:8000 fetch-receipt-processor-app

-Note (optional, to use Django's admin console):
+3.1.
+(Optional) Access Django's admin console:

 If the user wants to access the Django admin (to see all in-memory objects and/or manipulate them), they must create a superuser inside the running container: